Linear Mechanics

 LowLevelFEM.solveModalAnalysisMethod

-Solves the first n eigenfrequencies and the corresponding mode shapes for the problem, when loads and constraints are applied. loads and contraints are optional.
-Result can be presented by showModalResults function. loads and constraints can be defined by load and displacementConstraint functions, respectively.
-If loads are given, it solves the eigenfrequencies of a prestressed structure.
+Solves the first n eigenfrequencies and the corresponding mode shapes for the problem, when load and support are applied. load and contraints are optional.
+Result can be presented by showModalResults function. load and support can be defined by load and displacementConstraint functions, respectively.
+If load are given, it solves the eigenfrequencies of a prestressed structure.

 Return: modes